Autoassociative Learning of Structural Representations for Modeling and Classification in Medical Imaging: Experimental validation

 \subsection{Problem statement and data}

-As the challenges outlined in the Introduction are particularly relevant for medical imaging, we focus on this realm.
-Given that \mname, as described in Sec.\ \ref{sec:method}, is designed to reconstruct images specifically with elliptical shapes, we choose microscopic histological imaging, where cells and other structures can be expected to lend themselves to modeling with such primitives.
+As the challenges outlined in the Introduction (data inefficiency, costly annotation, limited explainability) are particularly relevant for medical imaging, we focus on this realm.
+Given that \mname, as described in Sec.\ \ref{sec:architecture}, is designed to reconstruct images specifically with elliptical shapes, we choose microscopic histological imaging, where cells and other structures can be expected to lend themselves to modeling with such primitives.
 More specifically, we consider images of the human thyroid as the subject of this study.
-Thyroid follicles filled with colloid hormones form the major mass of the organ, and are usually oval, or almost round; see examples in Figs.\ref{fig:gtex-sample} and \ref{figs: patches descriptions}.
+Thyroid follicles filled with colloid hormones form the major mass of the organ, and are usually oval, or almost round; see examples in Figs.\ \ref{figs: patches descriptions} and \ref{fig:gtex-sample}.
 Yet they vary in shapes, sizes, orientations, colors, and spatial arrangements, which makes them a perfect yardstick for the kind of modeling implemented by \mname.

-We rely on the Biospecimen Research Database \citep{BiospecimenResearchDatabase} as the source of examinations for this study.
-This database is a large repository of digital slides containing, among others, 893 Whole Slide Images (WSIs) of the thyroid gland, each at least 50k $\times$ 50k pixels in size and typically covering a specimen of at least 10 by 10 mm (see example slide in Fig.\ \ref{fig:gtex-sample}).
-The slides are available in Aperio SVS format, which we parsed using the \emph{slideio} library \citep{choosehappy_2020} that allows reading in both image data and metadata.

-From this collection, we selected a representative sample of 30 examinations representing three clinical conditions (decision classes): \emph{Benign} (no abnormalities), \emph{Hashimoto}, and \emph{Nodularity}.
+We rely on the Biospecimen Research Database \citep{BiospecimenResearchDatabase} as the source of examinations for this study (Sec.\ \ref{sec:data}).
+From this collection, we selected a sample of 30 examinations representing three clinical conditions (decision classes): \emph{Benign} (no abnormalities), \emph{Hashimoto}, and \emph{Nodularity} (Fig.\ \ref{figs: patches descriptions}).
 When sampling, we provided balanced distributions of sex and age of patients (Table \ref{tab:dataset-urls}).
 The class assignment is based on the golden standard, as present in the clinical review comments included in the metadata.
-The selected sample is publicly available.\footnote{\url{https://drive.google.com/file/d/1xpjTIJ1pB9KawD7AveaVTq77OzpM8WwO/view?usp=share_link}} Example fragments of the slides are shown in Figure \ref{figs: patches descriptions}.
-Though dimensions of images vary significantly in the sample, their spatial resolution is the same (0.4942 $\mu$m/pix).
-The apparent magnification (AppMag) is also constant across the dataset (20).

-We divide the 30 selected examinations into training set (15 examinations), validation set (6 examinations) and test set (9 examinations).
-This sampling was stratified, so that these proportions hold also in each decision class.
+We divide the 30 selected examinations into the training set (15 examinations), the validation set (6 examinations) and the test set (9 examinations).
+This partitioning was stratified, so that these proportions hold also in each decision class.
 Each examination comes from a different patient.